 STATUTE OF LIMITATIONS AND 210 DAY “KICK-OUT” PROVISIONS

-A seaman covered by the SPA’s Whistleblower Protection provisions must file a Whistleblower Complaint with OSHA properly naming the responsible parties not later than 180 days after the alleged violation occurred or else be barred from from recovery under the SPA’s Whistleblower Protections.
-Brian J Graber LLC, prepares and files Whistleblower Complaints with OSHA for our clients who have retained our legal services.
+A seaman covered by the SPA’s Whistleblower Protection provisions must file a Whistleblower Complaint with OSHA properly naming the responsible parties not later than 180 days after the alleged violation occurred or else be barred from recovery under the SPA’s Whistleblower Protections.
+Brian J Graber LLC, a Seaman’s Protection Act lawyer prepares and files Whistleblower Complaints with OSHA for our clients who have retained our legal services.
 If you believe that you have a claim against any reasonable persons for violations of the SPA’s Whistleblower Protections, you should consult with an experienced attorney as soon as possible because there are many considerations that go into timely preparing and filing a Whistleblower Complaint with OSHA.
-If you missed the 180 day statute of limitations for the SPA’s Whistleblower Protection provisions, you should still consult with Brian J Graber LLC, at (312) 291-4648 or (574) 203-2700 as soon as possible because you may have other claims under Illinois common law retaliatory discharge or the Illinois Whistleblower Act which have a much longer statute of limitations period.
+If you missed the 180-day statute of limitations for the SPA’s Whistleblower Protection provisions, you should still consult with Brian J Graber LLC, at (312) 291-4648 or (574) 366-3069 as soon as possible because you may have other claims under Illinois common law retaliatory discharge or the Illinois Whistleblower Act which have a much longer statute of limitations period.

 If OSHA does not issue a final decision on your Whistleblower Complaint within 210 days after your Whistleblower Complaint was filed with OSHA and if the delay is not due to any bad faith on your part, you have the option of filing a lawsuit against the responsible parties in federal court.
 If you decide to file a lawsuit in federal court, you will have a right to a jury trial on all issues.
 If you decide to proceed administratively, your SPA Whistleblower claims will be decided by an Administrative Law Judge without a trial by jury.